sourcegraph/about/handbook/engineering/hiring/software-engineer-frontend.md

 1. We screen your application for suitability for the role by looking at:
    1. Your past work experience.
 In the absence of professional work experience we would look at any open-source projects you have created or contribute to.
    1. Whether you have the necessary technical skills that we require.
-   1. The answers you provide to the application questions
+   1. The answers you provide to the application questions.
+   1. And the [Nice-to-haves](#nice-to-haves) we listed above.
 1. We set up a 30-minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
 1. You complete a 3-hour [coding excercise](software-engineer-coding-exercise.md#frontend-coding-exercise) that we designed to test the technical qualifications and responsibilities of the role as [listed above](#your-responsibilities).
    1. _Note: while we do not disqualify candidates who do not have React and TypeScript experience from taking the excercise, you will be required to use these for the excercise._